 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.

 In situations where there is high water usage and the use of cartridge filters doesn’t make sense, a point of entry system may be the solution.
 These systems do not require the frequency of change-outs that cartridge filters do and have the ability to automatically clean themselves, extending the life of the media inside the tank.
 Another example would be if your town supplied water is high in chlorine and you wish to eliminate it from your water supply, a point of entry carbon water filter will have enough capacity to last much longer and also remove more of the chlorine due to longer “contact time” that the water has with the filter.
 Carbon filtration is also effective in the removal of Trihalomethanes (TTHMs) and other unwanted contaminants in the water.

 BAD TASTES & ODORS, SEDIMENT

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989 (offices in Hudson & Middleton, MA & office with a service depot in Plymouth, MA).
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, http://www.h2ocare.com and going to the publications photo on the home page or the tab at the top of the home page.
-Contact us by email at [email protected] or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989 (offices in Stow , Middleton & Lakeville, MA & service depot in Plymouth).
+See our published articles in Water Technology Magazines at https://publications.
+Contact us at email@example.com or 800-539-1100.